 And they are.

-Queues to get into both are common.
-To be safe, reserve a table or visit first thing in the morning.
+Queues to get into both of those iconic locations are common.
+To be safe, reserve a table or visit first thing in the morning when they open.

 Café Central, in particular, offers some mind-blowing interior décor, as if you just walked into a film set.
 Café Sacher actually served as a recent film set.

 Many people have heard of Hundertwasserhaus, the apartment block designed by the artist Friedensreich Hundertwasser.
-And it’s a fine place to visit, with its colours, curves, murals, spirals, and trees poking out at odd angles.
+And it’s an intriguing place to see, with its colours, curves, murals, spirals, and trees poking out at odd angles.

-Equally, the Kunst Haus Wien has the lovely Café Friedlich inside along with special art exhibitions & installations on green themes.
+Inside, you have a large and wonderful collection of Hundertwasser’s art in the permanent exhibition.
+Equally, the Kunst Haus Wien houses the lovely Café Friedlich along with special installations & art exhibitions on green themes.
 So much colour and life in one place.

 4. The palaces, of course

-(View from the Schönbrunn palace entrance at Christmas)
+(View of the Schönbrunn palace entrance at Christmas)

-There’s a solid reason why Schönbrunn Palace is Vienna’s most popular tourist spot.
-It’s gorgeous, and a tour through the interior is a tour through some pretty impressive European history.
+Schönbrunn Palace is Vienna’s most popular tourist spot.
+And for good reason: it’s gorgeous.
+A tour through the interior is a tour through some pretty impressive European history.

 Visit in the early morning, when the park gates are open but the ticket office isn’t.
 Then pop round the back, walk up to behind the Neptune Fountain and look down at the landscaped gardens and palace when empty of visitors.